What is proof of insurance?

-- Year, make, model, and VIN (vehicle identification number) for the insured vehicles
+- Year, make, model, and VIN for the insured vehicle(s)

-The card generally represents that you are carrying at least the minimum amount of coverage in your state required by law.
-However, your insurance card will NOT list your coverage selections and limits.
-That information can be viewed on your declarations page, which lists your policy's key details including coverages, limits, and deductibles.
+Your proof of insurance card generally represents that you carry at least the minimum amount of coverage your state requires by law.
+However, your insurance card will not show your coverage selections and limits.
+That information can be viewed on your policy's declarations page, which lists your policy's key details like coverages, limits, and deductibles.

-Is an SR-22 or FR-44 the same thing as a Certificate of Insurance?
+Is an SR-22 or FR-44 the same thing as proof of insurance?

 Not really.
-While an SR-22 or FR-44 is also a document that proves you have insurance, it is filed with your state as a form showing financial responsibility.
-A simple insurance card or piece of paper detailing your policy certainly certifies that you're insured, but it is NOT a substitute for an SR-22.
+While an SR-22 or FR-44 is also a document that proves you have insurance, it's filed with your state's department or bureau of motor vehicles as a form proving financial responsibility.
+Proof of insurance should be carried by every driver, while SR-22s and FR-44s may be required only after certain violations.
+An auto insurance card certifies that you're insured, but it's not a substitute for an SR-22 or FR-44.

-Do I need proof of insurance on a home, renters, or condo policy?
+Do I need proof of insurance for a home, apartment, or condo?

 You may need to provide proof of insurance to your landlord, home lender, or condo association, but you usually won't need an insurance card for property insurance policies.
 Your insurance policy's declarations page will have that information and can be sent wherever you'd like.